Walking Singapore’s Intertidal Zone at Changi Beach Park

 Sponges are all over the place along the intertidal zone, sometimes floating freely and sometimes attached to rock formations.

-Sponges often support other life forms, including worms, sea squirts, and brittle stars:
+Look closely — sponges often support other life forms, including worms, sea squirts, and brittle stars.

 What is this?
 A blob is obviously not the name of any kind of intertidal species — it is just something that neither Google nor I have been able to identify.
 If anyone knows what these things are, could you please leave a comment?

-When to go: The best time to head out is shortly before low tide (there’s better visibility as the tide is going out than when it’s coming in).
-Keep an eye out for the lowest tides when the moon is either new or full — that’s when you’ll see the most.
+• When to go: The best time to head out is shortly before low tide (there’s better visibility as the tide is going out than when it’s coming in).
+If you’re in Singapore, check this tide table for the best timings.
+Keep an eye out for the lowest tides — that’s when you’ll see the most.

-Who to go with: You can walk around on your own, of course, but if you want to see and learn a whole lot more, I would recommend that you go with a guide.
-I took my first trip with Untamed Paths.
+• Who to go with: You can walk around on your own, of course, but if you want to see and learn a whole lot more, I would suggest that you go with a guide.
+I took my first trip with Untamed Paths, but I’m hesitant to recommend them, since their tours involve handling wildlife along the way

 Leave a Reply